louketo/louketo-proxy/README.md

-   --tls-cert value                    the path to a certificate file used for TLS --tls-private-key value             the path to the private key for TLS support --tls-ca-certificate value          the path to the ca certificate used for mutual TLS --skip-upstream-tls-verify          whether to skip the verification of any upstream TLS (defaults to true) --match-claims value                keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
+   --tls-cert value                    the path to a certificate file used for TLS --tls-private-key value             the path to the private key for TLS support --tls-ca-certificate value          the path to the ca certificate used for mutual TLS --tls-client-certificate value      the path to the client certificate, used to outbound connections in reverse and forwarding proxy modes
+   --skip-upstream-tls-verify          whether to skip the verification of any upstream TLS (defaults to true) --match-claims value                keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
    --add-claims value                  retrieve extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name